-15 LCC graduates have built websites, run social media campaigns, created a new brand, made films, taken photographs, designed print materials, and written stories.
+Talent Works has built websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.

 Why we did it